NehaChatandar/Movie-app/README.md

   ```

 ## 📌 Conclusion
 The **Movie Search App** efficiently fetches and displays movie information using the **OMDb API**.
-It provides a seamless experience for users to **search, browse, and view details** of their favorite movies.
+It provides a seamless experience for users to **search, browse, and view details** of their favourite movies.